Park Avenue, Dublin

 Park Avenue of Sandymount, like its famous namesake in New York City, is noted for its high property prices and wealthy residents.
 For example, in 2006, number 70 - a Victorian red-brick semi-detached house with a large garden - made headlines by selling for the large sum of €9,500,000.
 However, the same house was priced at €5,925,000 by 2011.

 History

 Park Avenue runs through an area which was, in former times, known as The Marsh, being a 13 acre pond or lough in the estuary of the River Liffey.

 In 1820, twelve dwellings stood in Park Avenue, which was originally known as Cottage Park Avenue.

 The Sisters of Mercy had a convent, orphanage and school on Park Avenue which was founded in 1856 and reference to their activities is made in the novel Ulysses.
-When high property prices made sales of their grounds attractive, this posed a dilemma for the religious order but 3.15 acre were sold for the construction of 78 houses in a high-density development.
+When high property prices made sales of their grounds attractive, this posed a dilemma for the religious order but 3.15 acre were sold for the construction of 78 houses in high-density development.